Wizz Jones: The folk period

-Jones started to become a singer-songwriter.
-His first solo album was Wizz Jones in 1969.
-Eight of the songs were written by his long-time friend Alan Tunbridge.
-Up to 1988, ten solo albums followed and he played on Ralph McTell's single "Easy" in 1974.
-Steve Tilston was also guided by Jones, through the early stages of his career.
-Jones was once described as having 'a right hand worthy of Broonzy', referring to the blues guitarist Big Bill Broonzy.
-Most of his recordings from this period are long out of print.
+Jones became a singer-songwriter and his first solo album, Wizz Jones, was released in 1969.
+Eight of the songs on it were written by his long-time friend Alan Tunbridge.
+Jones was once described as having "a right hand worthy of Broonzy", referring to the blues guitarist Big Bill Broonzy.
+He played on Ralph McTell's album "Easy" in 1974.
+Ten solo albums followed up to 1988.
+Most of his recordings from this period have been long out of print.
+Jones guided singer-songwriter-guitarist Steve Tilston through the early stages of his career.